hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 2005; Fiedel and Haynes 2004), but the verdict remains uncertain (box 2.4).

-## Box 2.4 Extinction of the Late Pleistocene megafauna {.featuretitle}
+Box 2.4 Extinction of the Late Pleistocene megafauna

 The persistent killing of slow-breeding animals (those with a single offspring born after a long gestation) could lead to their extinction.